glp2002/MetroII/README.txt

 INSTALL
 =======

-- Run "./configure" in the current directory to setup make variables
+- Run "./configure" in the current directory to setup make variables.
+Please specify the directory of SystemC if needed.
+For example:

+    ./configure --with-systemc=/home/lguo/Project/systemc-2.3.1 --with-systemc-lib=lib-linux64

 - Compile source by running "make" in src/
-- Compile examples in examples/producer-consumer and examples/h.264-decoder
+- Compile examples in examples/producer-consumer and examples/producer-consumer

 ADDITIONAL INFORMATION
 ======================